Ticker > Discover > Market Update > Wipro Buyback 2026: Complete Investor Guide To Rs 15,000 Crore Offer

 • Remaining shares are returned and exposed to market price fluctuations

-Wipro Price Chart - CAGR Return | Finology Ticker
+Wipro Share Price - Price Chart | Finology Ticker

-Evaluate whether the buyback price of Rs 250 is attractive compared to current fundamentals, review Wipro share price and detailed stock insights.
+Evaluate whether the buyback price of Rs 250 is attractive compared to current fundamentals, review the Wipro share price and detailed stock insights.

 Tax Implications And Timeline